Building for the Future

 Looking Back: Building in the Past

-The First Phase 1:
+The First Building Project:

 The Parish of Ireland Wood emerged as areas of Woodland and Farmland were developed in the post-war period.
 The parish itself was not formally established until 1976, some years after the church of St Paul's Ireland Wood had been planted by the Rector of Adel and responsibility given for the development of the church to the Assistant Curate, Rev'd Harry Elliot.
 Initially meeting in the room of a farmhouse, local residents gathered for worship until land was purchased by the Leeds Church Extension Society and plans were put together to build a church.
 It was opened and dedicated on Saturday 10th February, 1951 - with the church being the present church hall and adjoining cottage accommodated the Priest.